dzen-dhall/dzen-dhall/README.md

 ### Use of newlines

-By default, dzen2 only renders the last line of its input, so newlines must be handled somehow by the programmer.
-When running in multiline mode (`-l` option), preserving correct output height is even more hard.
+By default, dzen2 only renders the last line of its input, so newlines must be handled somehow by the user.

 ### Complexity of dynamic text formatting